naonaotan/linear-regression-in-finances/README.md

 ### Why did you choose one over the other?

-Greater familiarity with the model and recommendation by Professor João Carlos.
+Greater familiarity with the model and recommendation by a statistic teacher of FAE, Professor João Carlos.

 ### Present the equation of the line/sigmoid found